GLP-1 side effects, ranked by frequency

 Diabetic retinopathy worsening: Specifically observed in long-term diabetic patients on semaglutide; rapid HbA1c reduction can transiently worsen retinopathy.
 Not relevant for most weight-loss-only patients.

 Severe allergic reactions / anaphylaxis: Reported in <0.1%.
-Stop and seek emergency care if you develop hives, swelling, or breathing difficulty after injection.
+Stop and seek emergency care if you develop hives, swelling or breathing difficulty after injection.

 What this means for program choice

 Most side effects are dose-titration phenomena.
 Programs that titrate slower (Noom Med's microdose protocol, Form Health's clinician-driven titration) tend to have lower discontinuation rates.
-Programs that escalate fast (some async-only providers) may produce more side-effect-driven dropouts.
+Programs that escalate fast (some async-only programs) may produce more side-effect-driven dropouts.

 If you're starting GLP-1 and worried about side effects, ask whether your program offers dose holds (staying at a tolerable dose for an extra month before escalating) without insurance complications.
 Form Health, 9amHealth, and Knownwell all explicitly support clinician-led titration adjustments.
-Async-only flat-rate providers can usually accommodate dose holds but you may need to ask explicitly.
+Async-only flat-rate programs can usually accommodate dose holds but you may need to ask explicitly.